 PPG filed with the court a petition for reconsideration of its November 30, 2001, Opinion and Order which the Court denied by per curium order dated February 1, 2002.
-The retrospective remedy announced by the Commonwealth on April 29, 2002, appears to be revenue neutral.
+The retrospective remedy announced by the Commonwealth on April 29, 2002, appears to be revenue neutral and satisfactory for in-state manufacturers.
+However, out-of-state manufacturers have appealed, involving an undetermined but significant dollar amount.